dennishuo/kaggle-dsb2/README.md

   -Pixel count vs circle-based?
 -How to do numerical integration of slices
   -Simpsons for quadratic interpolation instead of step or linear.

+## TODO

+-Remember to add handling of the mixed series like case 123 -Last number suffix appears to denote different slice locations which may overlap with other sax directories for the same case.
+  -Series number still the same within the mixed directory.
+  -Dedupe by SeriesNumber-SliceLocation?